pablovegan/Python-tips-tools/README.md

 ### Packages or libraries

 A [**package**](https://docs.python.org/3/reference/import.html#packages) or **library** is a collection of Python `.py` modules organized in directories.
-The main directory is the package and the subdirectories are its subpackages, with heir names following the `lowercasenames` convention, without underscores.
+The main directory is the package and the subdirectories are its subpackages, with their names following the `lowercasenames` convention, without underscores.

-As you may have noticed in the project structure, every folder inside our package has an `__init__.py` file (read "dunder init").
+As you may have noticed in the project structure, every folder inside our package has a `__init__.py` file (read "dunder init").
 The code inside it will be called whenever we import the library.
-It usually justs contains imports of functions or classes from other `.py` files or directories at the same level.
+Usually, it only contains imports of functions or classes from other `.py` files or directories at the same level, but it can include any piece of code.

 The `tests` folder can also contain a `__init__.py` file, but we can leave it empty since we are not going to import the tests package.